 Let’s dive into everything you need to know about Bitcoin margin trading, including the risks and rewards, how to get started, and where to find the best margin trading exchanges.

 Simply put, margin is a borrowed percentage of the funds needed to make a trade.
-In traditional trading this is set at a maximum of 50%, in crypto trading, the amount is set by the individual exchanges and based on the specific cryptocurrency being traded.
+In traditional trading this is set at a maximum of 50% – but in crypto trading, the amount is set by the individual exchanges and based on the specific cryptocurrency being traded.
 This borrowed money can also be referred to as leverage.
 For this reason, margin trading in cryptocurrency is also referred to as leveraged trading.
 The leverage is the amount by which the trader is able to multiply their own balance.
-For example, if I had $10 to trade with and used margin with leverage of 50X, I would be able to trade with $500 (10 x 50).
+For example, if you have $10 to trade with and use margin with leverage of 50x, you’d be able to trade with $500 (10 x 50).

 With regular trading, you need to have a specific margin account dedicated to trades made on margin.
 When trading crypto on margin though, you do not.
 The initial margin, maintenance margin, and margin call will be based on your exchange wallet balance.
 The funds needed for the trade will be held as collateral by the exchange and will not be shown as available in your balance.

 When you use leverage to open a position on Phemex, you’re using margin.
 Different exchanges offer various amounts of leverage.
 At Phemex, we offer up to 100x leverage for your trades.
 Leverage can only be used for contract trading and not for spot trading.
 Each trading pair has its own associated available margin/leverage, initial margin rate, and maintenance rate.

 If the value of the coin goes up, so will the balance in your account.
 If the value of the coin goes down, so will your balance.
 When your total account balance goes below the margin maintenance rate, you will receive a margin call to top up the funds in your account to reach the minimum margin, or the exchange will liquidate your position.